thenaturelovers/thenaturelovers.github.io/_posts/2019-10-22-rajgad-pradakshina-2019.md

 rich heritage and betterment of everyone's health.
 But, arranging a program on a remote mountaintop has lot of associated costs and more importantly a huge amount of planning.
-Even though this program has resulted in loss for the organisation, we have persisted with this program as it has introduced thousands to the happiness that our mountains and nature.
+Even though this program has resulted in loss for the organisation, we have persisted with it as it has introduced thousands to the happiness that our mountains and nature provide.

 Donors and contributing members of The Nature Lovers allow us to offer the program at a low value to participants.
 Heartfelt thanks to all of them!